Liberation fonts: History

 The fonts were developed by Steve Matteson of Ascender Corporation as Ascender Sans and Ascender Serif.
 A variant of this font family, with the addition of a monospaced font and open-source license, was licensed by Red Hat Inc. as the Liberation font family.
 Liberation Sans and Liberation Serif derive from Ascender Sans and Ascender Serif respectively; Liberation Mono uses base designs from Ascender Sans and Ascender Uni Duo.

 The fonts were developed in two stages.
 The first release of May 2007 was a set of fully usable fonts, but they lacked the full hinting capability.
-The second release, made available in the beginning of 2008, provides full hinting of the fonts.
+The second release, available in early 2008, provides full font hinting.

 In April 2010, Oracle Corporation contributed the Liberation Sans Narrow typefaces to the project.
 They are metrically compatible with the popular Arial Narrow font family.
 With Liberation Fonts 1.06 the new typefaces were officially released.

 Distribution

 Version 2.00.0 or above

 As of December 2018, Liberation Fonts 2.00.0 and above are a fork of the ChromeOS Fonts released under the SIL Open Font License, and all fonts are developed at GitHub.